 Nicholson Yacht Charters is the Oldest Established Yacht Charter Company in the World – and We’re Still First!

 The Story of Nicholson Yacht Charters is about being in the right place at the right time.
 It all started when Commander V.E.B.
 Nicholson, O.B.E. left England in 1949 with his wife, Emmy, and two sons, Desmond and Rodney on their 70′ classic schooner, Mollihawk and met Julie Pyle, who had just sailed around the world on the 93′ Brigantine, Yankee.
-Rodney married Julie, and they settled in Antigua where they chartered out Mollihawk to guests staying at the Mill Reef Club.
-Soon other cruising yachts joined the fleet – mostly classic yachts in those days – and Pan American distributed Nicholson Yacht Charters brochures to travel agents in the United States.
+Julie married Rodney and settled in Antigua and opened up Nicholson Yacht Charters, which at the time had its own fleet and retailed charters to guests staying at the Mill Reef Club.
+Pan American distributed Nicholson Yacht Charters brochures to travel agents in the United States.
 Those travel agents became brokers, who retailed Nicholson’s charters to their clients, and the Nicholson ‘clearing house’ was born.
 Because those agents needed to inspect yachts for charter, the annual Nicholson Charter Yacht Show was started.
 Sylvia Weston came aboard in 1963.
-These four, now supported by a small but fine fleet of classic yachts, made it possible for companies like Camper & Nicholson and Northrop and Johnson, architects and yacht brokerage firms, to open up yacht charter departments.
-Because the Nicholson family lived in the Caribbean to streamline operations, the business soon grew, and an industry was born.
+These four, now supported by a small but fine fleet of classic yachts, made it possible for companies like Camper & Nicholson and Northrop and Johnson, architects and brokerage firms, to open up yacht charter departments, because the Nicholson family was in the Caribbean to streamline operations.
+The business soon grew, and an industry was born.

 The purpose of the charter broker is to add value; to provide expert, trusted advice and information; to supply “fun.”
 And the fun begins the minute you call us!